GabrielBressi/Salesforce/README.md

 # Salesforce
-This is a repository about salesforce practices.
-Here I'll post things that I'm studying and improving.

 # How to create a Form that you can access on your Web Browser, and insert data into Salesforce?
 ## Here I'm going to demonstrate how to insert Cases via form from your Web Browser.